Tanz0rz/haxe-fmod/README.md

 ## The API Layers

-The library is layered, and every layer is public:

 | Layer | Use it for |
 |---|---|
 | `FmodManager` + `FmodSound` | The common cases: one song, sound effects, bus volume/mute |